aayushah711/cronos/readme.md

 If the job is recurring, set the correct nextScheduleTime, add a new entry in the Executions table.

 If a job fails, add a new entry in the Executions table, keep a count of retries.
 Keep retrying until the number of retries matches the configured retries.

+Validation for job creation: start date cannot be less than current date